 Is the water safe for drinking?

 Yes, the water will be treated with a quantity of sodium hypochlorite 12% that is within Canada's Drinking Water Guidelines.
+If you prefer to avoid drinking chlorinated water, chlorine will evaporate from water left out in the open air in approximately 24 hours.

 Why is it necessary to kill the coliform bacteria?